 Pogrom in Jedwabne.
 Course of Events

-What happened in Jedwabne on 10 July unfolded in a series of subsequent events.
-The first was taking Jews out of their houses and the last – setting fire to a barn soaked with paraffin.
-According to statements of witnesses, there was “a load of people” on Jedwabne’s market square on 10 July.
+What happened in Jedwabne on 10 July unfolded in a series of successive events.
+The first was driving Jews out of their houses, the last – setting fire to a barn soaked with paraffin.
+According to witnesses’ accounts, there were “loads of people” on Jedwabne’s market square on 10 July.

-Some of the gathered made sure Jews would not leave the square.
-It is uncertain whether they created a cordon by holding each other’s arms, like it had happened in other localities.
-Those who committed the crime, its perpetrators in the strict sense of the word, were Polish inhabitants of Jedwabne and its surroundings – ca. 40 men.
+Some of those present made sure Jews would not leave the square.
+It is uncertain whether they created a cordon by holding each other’s arms, as it happened in other localities.
+Those who committed the crime, the perpetrators sensu stricto, were Polish inhabitants of Jedwabne and its surroundings – ca 40 men.

-Having herded them into the market square, the tormentors forced Jews to destroy the statue of Lenin and shout: “the war is our fault.”
+Having herded Jews into the market square, the tormentors forced them to destroy the statue of Lenin and shout: “The war is our fault!”.
 Several dozen Jewish men were then forced to carry the remains of the destroyed statue in a march headed by the rabbi carrying a red flag.
-It was undoubtedly a way of stigmatising the entire Jewish community, of giving them the label of those responsible for communism.
-Germans were present during all of the events, both members of the SS and military policemen.
-According to some witnesses, they were issuing orders to the Poles.
+It was undoubtedly a way of stigmatising the entire Jewish community, of labelling them as those responsible for communism.
+Germans were present throughout the entire course of events, both members of the SS and military policemen.
+According to some witness accounts, they were issuing orders to the Poles.

-Several hours later, Jews were killed in a mass murder.
-Jewish people were herded into Bronisław Śleszyński’s barn.
-First, the perpetrators killed a group of 40-50 men, the very same people who had been forced to carry around the remains of the statue of Lenin.
-Afterwards, ca. 300 more people were herded into the same barn – Jews who had been brought there from the market, including women and children.
-The walls of the building were soaked in paraffin and then set on fire.
+Several hours later, a mass murder took place.
+Jews were herded into Bronisław Śleszyński’s barn.
+First, the perpetrators killed a group of 40-50 men—the very same people who had earlier been forced to carry around the remains of the Lenin statue.
+Afterwards, ca 300 more people were herded into the same barn – Jews who had been brought there from the market square, including women and children.
+The barn’s walls were soaked in paraffin and then set on fire.
 It is estimated that several hundred people fell victim to the Jedwabne pogrom.

-All these acts had four common features: anti-Semitism existent in a significant part of the Polish population; looting Jewish property as one of the main motives for aggression; seeking retribution for real or imaginary cooperation of Jews with the Soviet occupant; German incitement – varying in different places, from direct organisation of pogroms to giving encouragement or condoning the behaviour.
+All these acts had four elements in common: antisemitism prevalent in a significant part of the Polish population; looting Jewish property as one of the main motives for aggression; seeking retribution for real or imaginary Jewish cooperation with the Soviet occupant; German incitement – varying in different places, from direct organisation of pogroms to giving encouragement or condoning the behavior.